 - add in the last tbsp of butter and allow the mixture to thicken and remove from heat

-- When snapper is done, remove shrimp from saute pan adding to lime sauce and gently reheat
+- When snapper is done, remove shrimp from saute pan adding to the lime sauce and gently reheat

-- serve Red Snapper (removing bottom skin when taking out of baking dish) and arrange tomatoes around the fish and top with shrimp and margarita sauce
+- serve Red Snapper (removing bottom skin when taking out of the baking dish) and arrange tomatoes around the fish and top with shrimp and margarita sauce

 - Top with lime zest and chopped cilantro